A data breach is a security incident where sensitive information is copied, transmitted, viewed, stolen or accessed by

 There is no one security product or control that can prevent data breaches alone.
 At a minimum you need common sense security and prevention practices to make a reasonable attempt at reducing data breaches.
-This includes ongoing vulnerability and penetration testing, malware protection, enforcing strong passwords, multifactor authentication and consistently updating hardware and software to patch known vulnerabilities.
+This includes ongoing protection practices like vulnerability and penetration testing, malware protection, enforcing strong passwords, multifactor authentication and consistently updating hardware and software to patch known vulnerabilities.

 These steps will attempt to prevent intrusions into a protected environment and cybersecurity professionals should also encourage strong encryption of sensitive data regardless of if it is stored on-premise or in cloud services.